NVIDIA/MatX/README.md

 Documentation for MatX can be built locally as shown above with the `DBUILD_DOCS=ON` cmake flag.
 Building documentation requires the following to be installed: doxygen, breathe, sphinx, sphinx-rtd-theme, libjs-mathjax, texlive-font-utils, flex, bison

+- Current documentation can be [found here](https://nvidia.github.io/MatX)
 - A quick start guide can be [found here](docs/quickstart.rst)
 - Current library limitations are [listed here](docs/limitations.rst)
 - A conversion from MATLAB and Python syntax is [found here](docs/matlabpython.rst)
 - A self-guided Jupyer notebook training can be [found here](docs/notebooks)

-A hosting site for documentation is coming soon.

-We are currently using semantic versioning and reserve the right to introduce breaking API changes on major releases.
+MatX uses semantic versioning and reserve the right to introduce breaking API changes on major releases.

 ### Supported Data Types
 MatX supports all types that use standard C++ operators for math (+, -, etc).
 Unit tests are run against all common types shown below.